marianserna/blog/notes.md

 WE'LL CREATE AN UGLY HOME PAGE NOW

-this is the flow: route, then controller, then the views for those actions, and any models as you need them.
+FLOW: this is the flow: route, then controller, then the views for those actions, and any models as you need them.

 Go to config > routes